-An introduction to the Java Programming language Students will object-oriented design. introduced to the use of pre-written Java classes and methods as well as building their own classes and applying these to the creation of graphical user interfaces, Web-based programming and multimedia Topics to be covered include Java applications. applications, Java Applets, data storage, sequence, selection and repetition control structures, methods, object-oriented arrays, programming. classes, and considerations will Good program style emphasized.
+An introduction to the lava Programming language with object-oriented design.
+Students will be introduced to the use of pre-written Java classes and methods as well as building their own classes and applying these to the creation of graphical user interfaces, Web-based programming and multimedia applications.
+Topics to be covered include Java applications, Java Applets, data storage, sequence, selection and repetition control structures, methods, arrays, classes, and object-oriented programming.
+Good program style considerations will emphasized.